mktrm/cs426-fall25/index.md

 Homework submission will be via the [Gradescope](https://www.gradescope.com/courses/TBD){:target="_blank"}.
 If you are enrolled in the class you should see the class in your Gradescope account.
 Regrade requests will also be handled via Gradescope.
 The window for regrades will be no more than one week after graded homework is returned.

-We will have 5 homework sets.
-Generally they will be released on Mondays and you will have 2-3 weeks to submit.
+We will have ~10 homework sets.
+Generally they will be released on Thursdays and you will have 1 weeks to submit.
 See the tentative schedule for more information on the schedule of the homework assignments ([Agenda](#agenda-tentative)).
-Homework 1 will be worth 6% and the remaining homework (Homework 2-5) will each be worth 13.5% of the final grade, making the total Homework grade 6 + 4 * 13.5 = 60% of your final grade.
+Homework assignments will have equal grades and together they will be 40% of your final grade.

 ### Midterm (15%)
 This course will have one midterm exam.
-The midterm is scheduled to be **in class on TBD**.
+The midterm is scheduled to be **in class on Oct 23**.

 ### Final (40%)
 The final exam will be cumulative over all of the course content.